ronangaillard/logitech-mouse/README.md

 - `void begin()` : inits NRF24 module for wireless communication
 - `void pair()` : pairs Arduino with Logitech dongle (don't forget to put the dongle into pairing mode using the unifying desktop app)
 - `void move(uint16_t x, uint16_t y)` : moves the mouse on the screen according to specified velocity (x,y)

+## Copyright

+The NRF24 lib included in this repo was written by Coliz <maniacbug@ymail.com>, all rights reserved to him.

+We are the author of both files : `logitech-mouse.cpp` and `logitech-mouse.h`